 Working with David Burnett, the Society has created a Local List which has been checked by the Heritage Team at Babergh District Council.
 This means that the Council may take Local Listing into consideration when receiving a planning application but Local Listing has no "planning weight."
 For convenience we have added a few modern buildings that we feel have architectural merit and represent good contextual townscape design.
 These are not of sufficient age to have heritage value and are not Locally Listed.
 These buildings are indicated by stars ** against their addresses.

-Either: Click on a Street Name then on an address.
+Either: Click on a Street Name in the list at the bottom of this page, then on an address.
 Finally click on the image of the chosen property to enlarge it.

 Click below for advice for local property owners who intend to make alterations: